peteroupc/html3dutil/doc/tutorial-glmath.md

 ## Vectors

-A vector is a line segment pointing in a certain _direction_ in space and having a certain _length_.
-In addition to a direction, a vector can describe a position (by pointing to that position from a certain starting point), or a color.
+A vector is a line segment pointing in a certain _direction_ in space and having a certain _length_ and an unspecified starting point.
+A particular vector can instead be treated as describing a position (by pointing to that position from a certain starting point), or a color.

 In `H3DU.Math`, vectors are stored in arrays of numbers (usually three or four numbers), and functions dealing with vectors begin